nextstrain/docs.nextstrain.org/src/reference/governance.rst

 Both PR authors and other team members can benefit from a more concrete decision of:

   1. yes, this should be pushed to finish soon while it's fresh in our minds
-  2. no, let's close this (with the option to re-open later)
+  2. no, let's close this (label as "shelved" with the option to re-open later)

 We use the decision-making process described above to break a deadlock or move forward on a stalled PR.